What can I do?

 The implications of "you are this and must do this and be this or else" are dangerous to me, when I feel I'm consistently breaking rules by just being myself.
-And I think many who are marginalized understand this.

 I guess instead of leaning out of anything; I'm really trying to lean into expansiveness.